gfceccon/risk/NOTES.md

 - More allies borders, more capture incentive
 - More % of continent owned, more capture incentive
 - Objective cards, more capture incentive

+# Objective decision ideas
+- Kill weaker players can lead to better positions
+- Find best route to target territory
+- Find territories that are crucial to defend (e.g choke points)